 We found 9 neurologists who accept Medicare near Lowell, MA.

-Dr. Bonnie Hersh's area of specialization is neurology (brain & spinal cord disease).
-Dr. Hersh is rated 3.5 stars out of 5 by her patients.
-Her areas of expertise include movement disorders.
-She takes Neighborhood Health Plan, Cigna, Aetna, and more.
-She studied medicine at McGill University Faculty of Medicine.
-Dr. Hersh's training includes a residency program at Harvard-Longwood Neurology Program.
-She has received professional recognition including the following: Robert H. Ebert Award of Distinction.
-Dr. Hersh (or staff) speaks the following languages: Spanish, French, and Russian.
+Dr. Bonnie Hersh specializes in neurology (brain & spinal cord disease).
+Her clinical interests encompass movement disorders.
+The average patient rating for Dr. Hersh is 3.5 stars out of 5.
+She is in-network for Neighborhood Health Plan, Cigna, and Aetna, as well as other insurance carriers.
+Dr. Hersh is a graduate of McGill University Faculty of Medicine.
+Her training includes a residency program at Harvard-Longwood Neurology Program.
+She has received the following distinction: Robert H. Ebert Award of Distinction.
+Dr. Hersh (or staff) is conversant in Spanish, French, and Russian.
 Dr. Hersh is professionally affiliated with Harvard Vanguard Medical Associates, Beth Israel Deaconess Medical Center (BIDMC), and Lowell General Hospital.
-New patients are welcome to contact her office for an appointment.
+She has an open panel.

 Clinical interests: Clinical Trials, Electromyography, Botulinum Toxin Injection, Parkinson's Disease, Nerve Conduction ...
 (Read more)

-Dr. John Gaitanis is a pediatric neurology and neurophysiology specialist.
+Dr. John Gaitanis practices pediatric neurology and neurophysiology.
+Clinical interests for Dr. Gaitanis include brain malformations, epilepsy, and electroencephalography (EEG).
+He is an in-network provider for Medicaid and Medicare insurance.
 Before completing his residency at Strong Memorial Hospital and Children's Hospital Boston, Dr. Gaitanis attended medical school at Brown University, Alpert Medical School and Dartmouth Medical School.
-His areas of clinical interest consist of brain malformations, epilepsy, and electroencephalography (EEG).
-He is in-network for Medicaid and Medicare insurance.
 Distinctions awarded to Dr. Gaitanis include: "Top Doctor," Rhode Island Monthly; Matthew Siravo Memorial Foundation, Society of Angels; and 2011, 2012, Bright Lite Nominee.
-He is affiliated with Rhode Island Hospital, Signature Healthcare, and Newport Hospital (Newport, RI).
-New patients are welcome to contact his office for an appointment.
+Dr. Gaitanis is affiliated with Rhode Island Hospital, Signature Healthcare, and Newport Hospital (Newport, RI).
+He is accepting new patients.

 Clinical interests: Electroencephalography, Brain Malformations, Epilepsy

-Dr. Karim Awad is a specialist in neurology (brain & spinal cord disease).
+Dr. Karim Awad's specialty is neurology (brain & spinal cord disease).
 He is an in-network provider for Medicare insurance.
-He studied medicine at Tulane University School of Medicine.
-Dr. Awad trained at Massachusetts General Hospital for residency.
-He is affiliated with Harvard Vanguard Medical Associates, Beth Israel Deaconess Medical Center (BIDMC), and Lowell General Hospital.
-Dr. Awad is not accepting new patients at this time.
+Dr. Awad's education and training includes medical school at Tulane University School of Medicine and residency at Massachusetts General Hospital.
+His professional affiliations include Harvard Vanguard Medical Associates, Beth Israel Deaconess Medical Center (BIDMC), and Lowell General Hospital.
+He is closed to new patients at this time.

 Clinical interests: Electromyography, Dizziness, Neuromuscular Disorders, Migraine, Electroencephalography

-Dr. Jonathan Moray is a neurologist.
-Patients gave him an average rating of 4.0 stars out of 5.
-Dr. Moray is an in-network provider for Most Insurance Plans, Medicaid, and Medicare insurance.
-He attended medical school at Mount Sinai School of Medicine.
-His medical residency was performed at Boston Medical Center.
-He has received the following distinctions: Medical Records Award Lowell General Hospital; Medical Staff Award Lowell General Hospital; and Boston Super Doctors.
-Dr. Moray is professionally affiliated with Lowell General Hospital.
-He is accepting new patients.
+Dr. Jonathan Moray works as a neurologist.
+On average, patients gave Dr. Moray a rating of 4.0 stars out of 5.
+He is affiliated with Lowell General Hospital.
+He honors Most Insurance Plans, Medicaid, and Medicare insurance.
+He welcomes new patients.
+He obtained his medical school training at Mount Sinai School of Medicine and performed his residency at Boston Medical Center.
+Dr. Moray's distinctions include: Medical Records Award Lowell General Hospital; Medical Staff Award Lowell General Hospital; and Boston Super Doctors.

 Clinical interests: Epilepsy